hailelagi/hailelagi.com/content/writing/stitch-fs.md

 rawBridge on /Users/haile/documents/github/flubber type fuse.rawBridge (rw,nosuid,nodev,relatime,user_id=501,group_id=501,max_read=131072)
 ```

-A filesystem is by and large just software.
-It compiles down to a binary known as an image, to use this _image_ we need to execute it through `mkfs` a fancy way of registering it with the operating system and `mount`, but not all filesystems do the same things.
-An interesting highlight is a recursive mount, here's an abridged example [from the go-fuse documentation](https://github.com/hanwen/go-fuse/blob/master/example/loopback/main.go) of a loopback filesystem which implements a recursive mounting using the filesystem below it _transparently_ as storage:
+A classic filesystem is by and large just software.
+It compiles down to a custom binary data format known as an image which is **not executable** (as opposed to an ELF binary), to use this _image_ we need to write it to the underlying disk, through `mkfs` in some _format_ - and finally `mount` it - a way of registering metadata on disk with the operating system for reading and writing, but not all filesystems do the same things.
+An interesting concept is a recursive mount, here's an abridged example [from the go-fuse documentation](https://github.com/hanwen/go-fuse/blob/master/example/loopback/main.go) of registering a`loopback` FUSE filesystem which implements a recursive mounting using the filesystem below it _transparently_ as storage -- typically used for testing:

 ```go
 func main() {